Making better choices - nutritional targets and Nutri-Score

 Reducing sugar and fat in several small steps is therefore more promising: In the case of FruchtZwerge, we took a total of ten small steps over a period of years.
 And we have been successful, as our FruchtZwerge products are just as popular with young children today as they were years ago.
 Accordingly, we are taking small steps toward balanced nutrient profiles in our products with less added sugar and fat.

 With the help of the Nutri-Score, we want to live up to our responsibility for our consumers in Germany as well.
 Since 2019, we have therefore been voluntarily introducing the Nutri-Score gradually on our fresh dairy products.
-Our vision: We advocate the Nutri-Score on all Danone Essential Dairy & Plant-Based products in Germany - also as a European solution.
+Our vision: We advocate the Nutri-Score on all Danone Essential Dairy & Plant-Based products in Germany.

 What is the Nutri-Score?